 Carrots are nice to plant with tomatoes.
 They do not necessarily provide any benefit for the tomatoes, but it is good to have fresh carrots throughout the growing season.

 Sweet peppers and hot peppers do very well in combination with tomatoes.
 As with carrots, they do not particularly benefit the tomatoes.
 But they do grow harmoniously probably because they both belong under the nightshade family.
-Still, it’s nice to have your own source of fresh peppers.
+Still, it’s nice to have your own garden full of fresh peppers.

 Onions and their kinfolk are great for cooking and adding to salads and sandwiches.
-They also work well to help repel Japanese beetles and other types of beetles, as well as aphids, snails and slugs.
+They also work well to help repel Japanese beetles and other types of beetles, and other pests such as aphids, snails and slugs.

-Chives are tasty in salads and soups.
-As companion plants, they also help repel a number of undesirable pests, such as cabbage worms, slugs, aphids and all manner of beetles.
+Chives taste great in salads and soups.
+As companion plants, chives also help repel a number of undesirable pests and insects, such as cabbage worms, slugs, aphids, and all manner of beetles.
 Apart from these, chives also improves the tastes of nearby tomatoes.

 Garlic is another member of the allium family that is excellent for adding flavor to many different kinds of foods.

-Because of its natural anti-inflammatory and anti-biotic properties, it is also a very useful medicinal plant.
+Because of its natural anti-inflammatory and antibiotic properties, it is also a very useful medicinal plant.
 Like its kinsmen, it does a good job of repelling a wide variety of vegetable garden insects and pests.
 Specifically, garlic repels spider mites and aphids making it a real life saver for the tomatoes.

 Basil and tomatoes are very tasty together, and basil is a delightful, attractive, aromatic addition to your tomato garden.
-In fact, planting these plants side-by-side helps enhance the flavor of both.
+In fact, planting this herb and fruit side-by-side helps enhance the flavor of both.

 Basil and tomatoes mature at about the same rate, so it is easy to have plenty of fresh tomatoes and fresh basil to enjoy at the same time.
-Basil is good for repelling hornworms, flies and mosquitoes.
+Basil is good for repelling tomato hornworm caterpillars, flies and mosquitoes.

-Borage is a nice green herb that tastes somewhat like cucumbers.
-You can use the greens or the flowers as an addition to green drinks, soups and salads.
+Borage are nice green herbs that taste somewhat like cucumbers.
+You can use the herbs or the flowers as an addition to green drinks, soups and salads.

 Sage is a deeply scented herb that is excellent for cooking and in preparing flavored vinegars, dressing, gravy, etc. It repels a wide variety of garden pests including those aiming for an early tomato reaping making it a good companion for tomatoes.

 Marigolds are excellent at repelling several different varieties of garden pests.
-Their cheary presence in your garden produces a substance (alpha–terthienyl) that helps rid the soil of root-knot nematodes.
+The French marigold’s cheery presence in your garden produces a substance (alpha–terthienyl) that repels nematodes to prevent or rid the soil of root-knot nematodes.

-Calendula is similar to Marigold in appearance; however, it does not repel pests.
+Calendula is similar to Marigold in appearance; however, it does not repel pests or insects.
 It is a medicinal plant that can be used to create soothing homemade salves, balms and lotions.

 Nasturtiums have lovely yellow and orange flowers that are edible.
-The leaves are also edible.
+The leaves of the nasturtium are also edible.
 Your vegetable garden can get many benefits if you planted this together with some of your crops such as tomatoes, peas, beans, cabbage and leaf lettuce.